mw-orcl/ai-vector/ai-vector-search-apex-adb/download/download.md

 ## OCI GenAI Service

-For OCI GenAI Service, run the following procedure:
+For OCI GenAI Service, run the following procedure.
+Important Note: Put the private key all on a single line.
 ```sql
 <copy>
 declare